jgreener64/jgreener64.github.io/index.md

 Prize for highest mark in MSc class (2014).

 Runner-up prize for best presentation at Imperial College London Department of Life Sciences Research Day (2017).

-# Experience and skills

-- Three-month [PIPS](http://www.bbsrc.ac.uk/skills/investing-doctoral-training/pips) placement at [benevolent.ai](http://benevolent.ai), a growing company that uses machine learning approaches to predict drug candidates.
-My project involved developing an in-house tool as part of the biomedical team for use by drug discoverers.
-- Eight-week placement at the University of São Paulo (summer 2013) on virtual screening to re-purpose existing drugs.
-- Eight-week placement at Imperial College London (summer 2011) on computational modelling of ionic liquids.
-- Member of the open source BioJulia project - wrote the [BioStructures.jl](https://github.com/BioJulia/BioStructures.jl) package that deals with parsing and manipulating macromolecular structures.
-Have also made contributions to the [Biopython](http://biopython.org) project, written the [Molly.jl](https://github.com/JuliaMolSim/Molly.jl) package for molecular simulation in Julia and written some [pdb-benchmarks](https://github.com/jgreener64/pdb-benchmarks).
-- Lead web developer for the Write on Point project that gives applicants to university the skills to write an effective personal statement.
-- Proficient with Python, PyTorch, Julia, UNIX and the Django web-development framework.
-Some experience with C++, C#, R, Java, JavaScript, SQL and HTML/CSS.
-Familiar with unit testing, version control, automated builds and Docker.
-- Supervision of two ten-week MSc projects and a ten-week BSc project at Imperial, involving project design and regular meetings with the students.
-- Demonstration in undergraduate and graduate computational practicals at Imperial and UCL.
-- Peer reviewed 20 scientific papers, 1 funding proposal and was on the review committee for JuliaCon 2018.

 # Contact